toniton/contacts/README.md

     ```sh
     ...

-    TransferWise app listening on port 3000!
+    Contacts app listening on port 3000!
     ```
  - Visit [http://localhost:3000](http://localhost:3000) on your computer.